villano-lab/galactic-spin/README.md

 For those interested, [here](https://mybinder.org/v2/gh/villano-lab/galactic-spin/master?filepath=binder%2FRotation_Curve_Sliders-With-Code.ipynb) is a version with the full code visible.
 You can also run either version locally by cloning the repository and running one of the notebooks in the `binder` directory.

+## Presentation Materials

+We did a presentation related to this widget.
+We have [slides](https://docs.google.com/presentation/d/1YraVYQ2cxyMKspdaCtHamu_zmWh0HkluK0tK0wfvFP0/edit?usp=sharing), a supplementary entry on the [mass to light ratio](https://docs.google.com/presentation/d/1I95JY5h8yNIoOEgOVPC_9bh0AmVL0mldYBuLYkMU7d0/edit?usp=sharing), and other supplementary graphics in the [graphics directory](https://github.com/villano-lab/galactic-spin/tree/master/graphics).

 ## Working Browsers
 The following browsers have been tested with our notebook in binder.
 Please note that, unfortunately, the sliders do not appear to work in any mobile browser.